-RELATEDProcurement Services Reference Guide No. 588, "Procurement Cards (P-RESOURCES:Cards)"
+Procurement Services Reference Guide No. 588 January 28, 2004, "Procurement Cards Cards)"

-Accounting and Disbursements Division Reference Guide No. 1706.1, "Imprest Funds" Office of the Superintendent Bulletin No. Q-15 (Rev.), "Guidelines for Attendance at Conferences, Conventions, or Meetings"
+Accounting and Disbursements Division Reference Guide No. 751 November 17, 2005, "Imprest Funds"

+Office of the Superintendent Bulletin No. Q-15 May 9, 2003, "Guidelines for Attendance at Conferences, Conventions, or Meetings"

-Accounting and Disbursement Division Bulletin No. 1340.1, "On-line Receivers"
+Accounting and Disbursement Division Bulletin No. 1340.1 October 5, 2004, "On-line Receivers"

+ASSISTANCE:

-ASSISTANCE: Schools and offices should contact their Local District Fiscal Specialist or the Accounts Payable Branch, Customer Service Unit at (213) 241-4800.
+Schools may contact the Local District Fiscal Specialist or appropriate Fiscal Services Office.
+Offices should seek assistance through the Finance Representative or contact Accounts Payable Branch's Customer Service Unit at (213) 241-4800.